How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 ABPs you cannot use

-You must never use catering waste as farm animal feed, regardless of whether it’s vegetable or meat based or whether it comes from from restaurants, households, or other sites.
+You must never use catering waste as farm animal feed, regardless of whether it’s vegetable or meat based or whether it comes from restaurants, households, or other sites.

 You must never use: